OpenWIS/openwis-documentation/_minutes/2017-07-20-OpenWIS-Board-Meeting-2017-July.md

             4. MDA - MFI worked with them for a while; they have skills but I'm not sure they will contribute.
 They mainly want the software to fulfil their GISC function.
 They use Corobor, but that's not performing properly.
 When I discussed this with an IMD Director at CBS they wanted help from us.
 But, maybe they want to work on WIS 2.
             5. RGr - So instead of paying €1m to get a GISC installation they expect to pay €200k and get the same result.
             6. MDA - I explained that is not the role of the Association.
 But they think they will get all the support they need.
 There is the comment from PB: MFI will be able to help them:

-            >        o It would be relevant and welcome to have a sentence incorporated in the OpenWIS formal letter stating the role of MFI (funder and Strat. member) as potential player/integrator for implementing WIS Projects (i.e. with more commitment than the minimum assistance that can be provided by the consortium)
+                >    - It would be relevant and welcome to have a sentence incorporated in the OpenWIS formal letter stating the role of MFI (funder and Strat. member) as potential player/integrator for implementing WIS Projects (i.e. with more commitment than the minimum assistance that can be provided by the consortium)

             7. RGr - We were in touch with NWS when they joined and it took them 18 months to understand that they hadn't bought support.
 So make that clear to IMD: chargeable support is available from MFI, not for free.
             8. MDA - The letter from IMD does not ask for support.
 With NWS we sent 2 people to Washington for a week to help them.